RaunakGN2001/Weather-WebApp/README.md

 # Weather-WebApp
-WebApp made with HTML, CSS, JavaScript where you can get weather information of any city you search for.
+WebApp made with HTML, CSS, Vaninlla JavaScript where you can get weather information of any city you search for.
 This site uses AccuWeather API for fetching the weather info.